 While formal training isn’t necessary to get started as a proofreader, brushing up on your skills can definitely help you stand out from the crowd.

 My friend Caitlin over at Proofread Anywhere is one of the most talented online proofreaders out there.
 As a former freelance proofreader, she has compiled all of her knowledge into a comprehensive proofreading course: General Proofreading: Theory & Practice™.

 She’ll teach you the basics of proofreading to make sure you’re a word-skills superstar!
 After you’ve mastered these skills, Caitlin will show you how to turn this newfound knowledge into a thriving and profitable business.

 You’ll walk away from this course knowing exactly how to find clients, structure your work day, and run a successful proofreading business.
 Sounds like high-value stuff, right?

-Almost all of her course graduates have incredible success stories.
+Almost all of her course graduates have incredible success stories and have found freelance proofreading jobs.
 This can be the perfect opportunity for someone with word-skills who’s looking to start working for themselves.

-Caitlin’s course has been featured in everything, including Business Insider, Forbes, and online blogs like The Penny Hoarder.
+Caitlin’s course has been featured in everything, including Business Insider, Forbes, and popular online blogs.

 Still not sure if General Proofreading is right for you?

 I can appreciate if you’re not quite ready to jump headfirst into this.
 I mean, this course can certainly help you excel as a freelance proofreader, but perhaps you still have some questions.